ninjadev64/puredarwin-wiki/docs/For developers/VMware.md

 A PCI device driver can use one type of key or both of them (if personalities are disjoint)
 ### Vendor and Device IDs
 #### Vendor ID (intel def.)
-<span style="font-family:arial,sans-serif;font-size:small">This uniquely identifies all Intel PCI products.
+This uniquely identifies all Intel PCI products.
 This field may be auto-loaded from the EEPROM at power on or upon the assertion of PCI_RST#.
-A value of 0x8086 is the default for this field upon power up if the EEPROM does not respond or is not programmed. </span>
+A value of 0x8086 is the default for this field upon power up if the EEPROM does not respond or is not programmed.
-<span style="font-family:arial,sans-serif;font-size:small;font-weight:bold"></span>
+****
 #### Device ID (Intel def.)
-<span style="font-weight:normal">This uniquely identifies the Ethernet controller.
+This uniquely identifies the Ethernet controller.
 This field may be autoloaded from the EEPROM at power on or upon the assertion of RST#.
-The default value for this field is used upon power up if the EEPROM does not respond or is not programmed.</span>
+The default value for this field is used upon power up if the EEPROM does not respond or is not programmed.
-<span style="font-size:small"><span style="font-family:Arial,Verdana,sans-serif;font-size:13px"></span></span>

 #### PCI configuration space registers

 -   vendor and device ID (offsets 0x00 and 0x002)
 -   subsystem vendor and device ID (offsets 0x2C and 0x2E)
 -   class code (offset 0x09)
--   <span style="color:rgb(153,153,153)">revision ID (not available in property matching)</span>
+-   revision ID (not available in property matching)
--   <span style="color:rgb(153,153,153)">header type (not available in property matching)</span>
+-   header type (not available in property matching)
 #### PCI matching dictionary
 Value for a key can be a single register value or a list (space separator).
 Register values are little-endian hexa strings (device ID first then vendor ID).